 Prerequisites: Students MUST HAVE successfully completed: OL402, OL452, OL352, OL400 and OL401.
 Typing speed of at least 30 wpm, familiarity with a word processing package (MS Word, WordPerfect, KeyPro software), good punctuation and grammar skills.
 Instructor will be checking to see that students have prerequisites and will refer those without to the registering college's coordinator.

-Computer Software Requirements: Windows 7, 8, 10, XP, or Vista.
-Students must have a CD drive and audio capabilities (speakers or ear phones) and MS Word.
+Computer Software Requirements: Windows 7, 8, 10, XP, or Vista .
+Must have audio capabilities (speakers or ear phones).
 Transcription playback software will be a free download from the Internet (Traditional equipment will be simulated).
 Students may choose to purchase a foot pedal from the software download site (optional).
-Students must have a PC (or 100% compatible) with 233 MHz Pentium II or higher processor; 64 MB or higher; Hard disk with 40MB free; CD-ROM drive; Soundblaster compatible sound card and speakers; 800 x 400 monitor capable of displaying 256 color.
+The Word Processing will be MS Word.
 Note that MAC users will need to purchase a Microsoft Word compatibility program installed (about $100 at Staples/Future Shop)